mevellea/telegram_menu/README.md

 # telegram_menu package

-A python library for generating Telegram navigation menu and application messages.
+A python library to generate navigation menus using Telegram Bot API.

-Base classes `MenuMessage` and `AppMessage` define buttons to execute application callbacks and nevigate to chained messages.
+Base classes `MenuMessage` and `AppMessage` help defining
+applications buttons to navigate in a message tree.

 Features: